 This group is composed of a 16 member squad and one Grizzly Bear mascot.
 Individuals are selected during the spring semester.
 Applicants should contact the Athletic Department for information concerning interviews and auditions no later than March 1 for the following academic year.
 The Spirit Squad represents Butler in all sports and enthusiastically supports other clubs, organizations and activities in the community and on campus.
 College credit is available for participation.

 Campus Crusade for Christ (CRU)

-CRU is an interdenominational, student, Christian organization seeking to provide a spiritual environment for students.
-CRU meets on the Butler of El Dorado and Butler of Andover campuses.
+CRU is an interdenominational, student, Christian organization seeking to provide a spiritual environment for students Contact Rachel and Alan Busenitz at alanrachel2012 @gmail.com.